-An urban traffic plan was then implemented and it included BRT among other pilot projects to promote a change in the transport choice of citizens, saving energy and reducing carbon emissions.
-BRT showed that public transport can compete with car usage and that modal shift can be increased in order to save energy and reduce carbon emissions.
+An urban traffic plan was then implemented, which included BRT among other pilot projects to promote a change in the transport choice of citizens, saving energy and reducing carbon dioxide emissions.
+The BRT showed that public transport can compete with car usage and that modal shift can be increased in order to save energy and reduce carbon emissions.